An Overlooked Element to Sustainability

 A major priority in development work is the prevention from over-dependence on outside sources.
 You might be familiar with the saying, “You can give a man a fish to eat, or you can teach him to fish.”
 The saying implies that if you give a man a fish, once he has eaten it, you will need to give him another fish and so on whenever he needs to eat.
 However, if you teach a man to fish he will always have food.

-While the saying may be simple it is doubtfully an easy thing to accomplish.
 If our projects are nothing more than a “handout,” then the communities we work with will develop a nostalgia for life prior to their having a well.
 We have seen this many times.
 When the pump breaks people go back to drawing water from the contaminated sources they used before.
 They can seem indifferent to where they get their water.
+They just need water.

 WWFA believes part of this is due to a lack of ownership and responsibility for the well.
 The leaders and elders of a village must be integrated into the decision-making process from the beginning and hold a balance of investment and responsibility in the project.
 It is WWFA’s responsibility to empower them to do so.
 However, ownership is not naturally accompanied by a well’s installation.

 We learned that the key to empowerment begins with listening.
-Because we’ve listened we’ve learned the process village elders use in making large decisions.
+Because we’ve listened, we’ve learned the process village elders use in making significant decisions.
 We’ve learned that every community has different motivations for having a well.
-We’ve learned that needs are in someways subjective.
-And by finding un-imposed and unmolested motivation within a community for having a well, empowering them to then unite and achieve their goal becomes much easier.
+We’ve learned that needs are in some ways subjective.
+So we seek to encourage them and give them a vision of how life can be with a water well.
+This leads to motivation within a community for having a well.
+We then to empower them to unite and achieving their goal becomes much easier.

 In order to give the well recipients the tools to sustain their pump and borehole, we provide multi-faceted training to every village that receives one of our wells.
 The village forms a committee that carries out Community-Based Management (CBM).